 This means you can provide potential email subscribers with a list of options that relate to their desires and best interests.
 In turn, you’ll find out far more about each person.

 Explicit opt-in consent will provide a brilliant insight into their individual interest, wants and needs, which will aid with your segmentation and targeting.

 Once the GDPR comes into effect, every owner of personal data will have the ‘right to be forgotten’.

-This means an email subscriber could contact you and ask for any data you hold about them to be completely erased across the whole organisation.
+This means an email subscriber could contact you and ask for any data to be completely erased.

 The advantage here is that there’s absolutely no ambiguity; if a subscriber ‘wants off’ your list, they have to come off it, for good.
 And, if you have an email marketing platform that enables you to remove them quickly, all the better!

 The GDPR makes the entire process of collecting and using personal data completely transparent.

 Under existing legislation, there are many black holes and ambiguities within the rules.
 This has led unscrupulous marketers to exploit gaps and use them to gain consent when it may not have existed.

 Given the number of data security-related news stories that hit the headlines seemingly every week, it’s safe to assume that most consumers are highly concerned about their own data, therefore if you can demonstrate a respect for the GDPR rules by being completely transparent about your use of data, an invaluable layer of trust should build.

 The GDPR will help marketers demonstrate that they have customers’ best interests at heart, and there really is no better way to strengthen the bond between business and customer.